-You are put into the role of Carl Stein, a landlord who has been hired by the State to replace the old landlord.
-You are ordered to monitor the lives of your tenants by means of security cameras and good old fashioned snooping.
+Carl Stein is just the average landlord who has been hired by the State to replace the old landlord.
+Part of his duty is monitor the lives of the tenants of Krushvitze 6 by means of security cameras and good old-fashioned snooping.

-In Beholder, you are moved into your new home and you are tasked with catching criminals by any means necessary.
-You can help the state or you can turn your back and help the resistance movement in secret.
+In Beholder, Carl and his family are moved into a new home.
+The snooping about tasked by the government is an attempt to catch criminals by any means necessary.
+Carl can help the state or stab them in the back and help the resistance movement in secret.

-You are given a number of different options and your choices matter, but the story gets lost often.
+There are a number of options when it comes to spying and choice matters, but the story gets lost often.
 Certain choices and decisions seem to appear out of nowhere without any previous context.
 Suddenly, I want to flee the country with my family, even though my daughter died and my wife and son have been arrested for reading books?
 Good luck getting them out of prison.

 While there are confusing aspects to the story, the backdrop is immensely powerful in telling the story of Beholder.
 Fleeing citizens, explosions and propaganda vehicles convey the dystopian message better than any story could.
-Ridiculous government directives are constantly coming through, ordering you to report people who own apples or blue ties, for example.
+Ridiculous government directives are constantly coming through, such as ordering the arrest of tenants that own apples or blue ties, for example.

-Throughout my time as the landlord of Krushvitze 6, I always felt the government looming over me.
-There are little events and reminders that will give you a feeling to tread lightly; you’re being watched just as I watch my tenants.
-Beholder plays with your mindset to the point where you’ll be either too paranoid to disobey orders or realize that the moral high road is the way to go.
-For example, if the government orders you to evict a tenant, will you tell them the truth and risk being detained?
-Or do you plant incriminating evidence in their room and look good to the government overlords?
+Throughout the time as the landlord of Krushvitze 6, it always feels like the government is looming.
+There are little events and reminders that will make the player want to tread lightly; Carl is no monitored just as much as his tenants.
+Beholder has a bit of psychological play with the player, leading to the ultimate decision: be a government lapdog or betray them and risk it all.
+For example, if the government order a tenants eviction, there can be two options: tell them the truth and risk being detained, or plant incriminating evidence in their room and look good to the government overlords?

 The gameplay has a tendency to feel repetitive.
-While this shows often, the repetitive nature of Beholder is saved due to the fact that most of the actions you make are going to leave you tense and finicky until you’ve completed your task.
+While this shows often, the repetitive nature of Beholder is saved due to the fact that most of the actions made are going to leave the player tense and finicky until the designated task is completed.

 While it is a fun and engaging title, Beholder doesn’t offer much in replay value.
 There are multiple endings and scenarios, but for the most part, they have a “seen one, seen them all” vibe.
-There are a few different endings you can get without actually completing the game, but the ones at the end are just variations of one overall ending.
+There are a few different endings that can occur without actually completing the game, but the ones at the end are just variations of one overall ending.

-Beholder is an engaging title with the stress dialed up to 11.
-It’s not something you’ll binge for days on end, but it is a game that you can come back to every now and again.
+Beholder is an engaging title with the intensity dialed up to 11.
+It’s not something to binge for days on end, but it is a game that could be played through every once in a while.